 Generally secondary schools can submit documentation through a digital document system like Parchment.
 If electronic submission is impossible, we will accept electronic documents directly from a school official, such as a college/career counselor.

-No. We recognize the significant stresses of this semester, and changes in your GPA after admission to the University will be evaluated in light of the COVID-19 situation.
+No. We recognize the significant stresses of this school year, and changes in your GPA after admission to the University will be evaluated in light of the COVID-19 situation.

 Yes, your scholarship would move to the deferred semester.
 If you were to take more than 24 university credits at another institution before coming to SLU, your application for admission would be re-reviewed as a transfer applicant, and you would be considered for transfer scholarships.